openaps/docs/docs/docs/Usage and maintenance/running-autotune.md

 Go here to read more about [understanding the output, to see an example visual of what the output might look like, and scenarios when you may want to disregard portions of the output based on the data you provide it](<../How it works/autotune>).

+## Feedback, issues, and contributing

-Remember, autotune is still a work in progress (WIP).
-Please provide feedback along the way, or after you run it.
-You can share your thoughts in [Gitter](https://gitter.im/openaps/autotune), or via this short [Google form](https://goo.gl/forms/Cxbkt9H2z05F93Mg2).
+Please note autotune is still a work in progress (WIP)!

-(If you have issues running it, questions about reviewing the data, or want to provide input for direction of the feature, please comment on [this issue in Github](https://github.com/openaps/oref0/issues/261).)

-## Yay, It Worked!
-This is Cool!

-Great!
 We'd love to hear if it worked well, plus any additional feedback - please also provide input via this short [Google form](https://goo.gl/forms/Cxbkt9H2z05F93Mg2) and/or comment on [this issue in Github](https://github.com/openaps/oref0/issues/261) for more detailed feedback about the tool.
-You can also help us tackle some of the known issues and feature requests listed [here](<./understanding-autotune>).
+You can also join the discussion in [Gitter](https://gitter.im/openaps/autotune).